Countryside Leader Award

-The following Assessment Expeditions are currently scheduled.
-Additional Assessment Expeditions will be added in due course.
+The following Assessment Expedition is currently scheduled.
+Additional expeditions will be added in due course.

-All our courses are based at Green Park in Aston Clinton.
+All our courses are based at Hudnall Park in Little Gaddesden.
 This venue offers ideal facilities for these courses: a training room, an orienteering course, a campsite, secure car parking and a good variety of rural countryside nearby.
-For the Training Expedition, we will start and finish at Green Park but will journey to another campsite overnight.
-For the Assessment Expedition, we will camp at Green Park the first night and then journey to a different campsite for the second night before walking back to Green Park.
+For the Training Expedition, we will start and finish at Hudnall Park but will journey to another campsite overnight.
+For the Assessment Expedition, we will camp at Hudnall Park the first night and then journey to a different campsite for the second night before walking back to Hudnall Park.

 Training Course (Introduction Day plus Training Expedition): £240.00 (£200.00 plus VAT) total.

 Organisations booking four or more candidates onto the same course will receive a discount of £30.00 (£25.00 plus VAT) per person.

 These costs include campsite fees but exclude food.
 Candidates will be expected to bring their own expedition equipment – this will be discussed in detail on the Introduction Day.

 For further information about either a Training Course or an Assessment Expedition, please follow the links in the tables above to download the booking form.
 To secure your place on a course, we will require your completed booking form by no later than two weeks prior to the first day of the course.
 The course will definitely go ahead provided we receive a minimum of four confirmed bookings by this date.
 All candidates must be registered with Countryside Leader Award prior to attending any course.
 The cost of registration is currently £35.00 per person.